Answers to frequently asked questions about water restrictions

 Why do we have water restrictions?

 Eurobodalla gets its water supply from the Deua and Tuross Rivers.
 Water from the Deua River is pumped into an off-river storage at Deep Creek Dam.
-The continued lack of significant rainfall in the catchment means river flows have all but ceased and the community is now relying solely on water stored at Deep Creek Dam.
-The dam’s full capacity is 4,900 million litres (megalitres).
-At the time of introducing level 1 water restrictions it held 3,876 megalitres – less than 80 per cent.
+The continued lack of significant rainfall in the catchment means river flows have all but ceased and we often rely solely on water stored at Deep Creek Dam.

-How does Council determine its water restrictions and when to introduce them?
+How does Council determine water restrictions and when to introduce them?

 Clause 137 of the Local Government (General) Regulation 2005 allows for restrictions to be imposed if Council deems it necessary.
-Council’s Water Restrictions Policy 2013 works in accordance with the Eurobodalla Water Supply Drought Management Plan, which was developed by Council and NSW Public Works in accordance with the NSW Government Best Practice Guidelines.
+Council’s Water Restrictions Policy 2017 works in accordance with the Eurobodalla Water Supply Drought Management Plan, which was developed by Council and NSW Public Works in accordance with the NSW Government Best Practice Guideline.

-During times when the shire is relying solely on Deep Creek Dam for its water supply, Council will carefully monitor dam levels and will introduce different water restrictions in accordance with dam level triggers.
+During times when Eurobodalla is relying solely on Deep Creek Dam for its water supply, we will carefully monitor its levels and will introduce different water restrictions in accordance with dam level triggers.
+The General Manager or Director Infrastructure Services may vary the adopted trigger levels after taking into account seasonal water demand variations, river flows and the medium or long-term weather forecast.
 The severity of the restrictions will increase as the water level drops in the dam.
-The General Manager or Director Infrastructure Services may vary the adopted trigger levels after taking into account seasonal changes in water demand and the medium or long-term weather forecast.

 Who is affected by water restrictions?

 Everyone who uses the Eurobodalla water supply is affected.
 This includes all ratepayers, residents, visitors, community groups, commercial businesses, industries and public services, including Council.
-There are different restrictions for residents/visitors to commercial enterprises.
-Clearly defined water restrictions are outlined for businesses that take into account their need for access to water to continue their operations.
+Restrictions for residents and visitors are different to commercial enterprises.
+Clearly defined water restrictions are outlined for businesses that take into account their need for water to continue their operations.
 Emergency services, including fire brigades, SES, police and ambulance operations are exempt from water restrictions at all levels.